 - Frecce - The frecciarossa, frecciargento, and frecciabianca trains are the fastest trains.
 They take less than two hours (some just over an hour), have first and second class compartments, and seat reservations are mandatory.
 They are also the most expensive option but if you buy tickets online in advance you can often get a discount.

-Trains on the private high-speed rail line, Italo, go from Rome's Tibertina and Ostiense stations to Naples central station.
+Trains on the private high-speed rail line, Italo, go from Rome's Termini and Tibertina stations to Naples central station.
 Buy Italo train tickets through Select Italy.

 Driving Between Rome and Naples